BNSR-Invariants of Surface Houghton Groups: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jing Tao for advice and guidance on this project.
 We would also like to thank Noel Brady and Justin Malestein for valuable conversations, and Peter Patzt and Matt Zaremsky for helpful comments.
+We also thank the anonymous referee for helpful comments.
 The authors were partially supported by the OU Bridge Funding Investment Program.